Product Safety Recall

 Where We Are

 Through our partnership with Fair Trade USA, Patagonia has been making Fair Trade clothing since 2014.
-Today, we are proud to offer more Fair Trade Certified™ sewn styles than any other apparel brand.
-To date, Patagonia’s Fair Trade program has impacted more than 75,000 workers in 10 countries around the globe.
+Today, we are proud to offer more styles made in a Fair Trade Certified™ factory than any other apparel brand.
+To date, Patagonia’s Fair Trade program has impacted more than 75,000 workers around the globe.

-We pay a premium for every Patagonia item that carries the Fair Trade Certified sewn label.
+We pay a premium for every Patagonia item made in a Fair Trade Certified factory.
 That extra money goes directly to the workers at the factory, and they decide how to spend it.
 This is not a top-down program.
 In each factory, a democratically elected committee of Fair Trade workers decides how the funds will be used.
 Workers have chosen many ways to use their premiums: funding community projects like health-care programs or a child-care center; purchasing products they could not otherwise afford like a laptop or a stove; or opting to take a cash bonus.
 The program also promotes worker health and safety as well as social and environmental compliance, and encourages dialogue between workers and management.

 What’s Next